-Some isotopes emit radiation, enabling specialists to visualize the progression of disease throughout the body based on biological and physiological features.
-With these images, doctors can better assess how to treat the diseased tissue and also can detect small cancers before they metastasize.
+Some isotopes emit Some isotopes emit radiation that enables specialists to visualize the progression of disease throughout the body based on biological and physiological features.
+With these images, doctors can better assess how to treat the diseased tissue and can detect small cancers before they metastasize.